NickTaylorRE/multiarch_solver/README.md

 For the purpose of solving for the challenge conditions, each conditional jump which may lead to the failure condition(`0x10b`) first calls the `CMPP` operation to set the flags register before calling the conditional jump.
 In the challenge VM, this flags register appears to store whether the subtract operation(typical compare operation) had an  equal result `0b001`, overflowed negative `0b110`, or was unequal and not negative `0b100`.
 The symbex VM only supports an `==` or `!=` result with no regard for negatives because it doesn't appear to be used in the crackme.

-Solving after the `CMPP` operation was as simple as calling the [SymVar::try_solve()](symbex/src/symbex_engine.rs#L62) method on the `SymVar` stored in the [SymbolicContext.flags](symbex/src/symbex_engine.rs#L62) register. `try_solve` simply converts the `SymVar` variables to z3 variables, assigns the constraints, then lets z3 solve and get a model which satisfies the constraints.
+Solving after the `CMPP` operation was as simple as calling the [SymVar::try_solve()](symbex/src/symbex_engine.rs#L62) method on the `SymVar` stored in the [SymbolicContext.flags](solver/src/dispatcher.rs#L131) register. `try_solve` simply converts the `SymVar` variables to z3 variables, assigns the constraints, then lets z3 solve and get a model which satisfies the constraints.

 The output shows each byte value individually.
-Inputing this value back into the challenge would be as simple as concattenating the bytes Big Endian and converting to decimal to be entered in the command line
+Inputing this value back into the challenge would be as simple as concattenating the bytes Big Endian and converting to decimal to be entered in the command line.

 </td>
 <td width="50%">